Moving up to secondary school

 Find the schools near you

-Use our ‘Find my child a school place’ service to find information about the schools you are interested in, including catchment areas, OFSTED reports, admission numbers and details of the allocation of school places for entry in the previous year.
+Use our ‘Find my child a school place’ service to get information about the schools you are interested in, including catchment areas, OFSTED reports, admission numbers and details of the allocation of school places for entry in the previous year.

 Learn about the schools you are interested in

 Schools have open events to give you the chance to look around and learn more about them.
 It is best to visit a number of schools, including your nearest/catchment schools.
 Even if you are not sure if a school might be right for your child, it is helpful to learn more about the school and, if possible, visit it in person.

 Think about how to get to school

 Think about how your child will get to school each day.
 Make sure you read and understand the School Transport rules.
 You can check whether your child would be eligible for free school transport.
 If being able to walk to school is important to you, ask whether the school has a School Travel Plan.

 Decide on your preferences